 • Highlights importance of habitat management and use of technologies.

 The natural history of an animal, its biology, ecology and diet, sensory systems, natural habitat, social structure, major life history events, activity patterns, and human-animal interactions are among the many topics taken into account when developing species-specific animal welfare programs.
 Looking at the life cycle of a species, we find different life stages commonly divided into birth, baby, juvenile, adolescence, reproductive age, senescence and death.
 When we consider different life stages we can identify key features and considerations likely to be of importance to the welfare of the species.
 To manage a species appropriately in captivity, it is important to find out about each of these key considerations and develop a management plan accordingly.

 24/7 across lifespan framework, illustrating the different aspects that should be considered and integrated.

-Example of an average (A) summer and (B) winter day considering different activities and time with the animals (personal observations, Brando, based on 25 years of practical
+Example of an average (A) summer and (B) winter day considering different activities and time with the animals (personal observations by Brando, based on 25 years of practical experiences in zoos).

 WHAT PEOPLE ARE SAYING